mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 ```

-### Building or Program
+#### Building or Program

-With all of that define, now we can build our program!
+With all of our processes defined, we can now build our program!

 ```scala
   val parseProgram: ZIO[Console, Throwable, ExitCode] = for {